STANDARD TERMS AND CONDITIONS FOR END USER ORGANIZATION MEMBERSHIP

 A. Organizational Use

-1. Access to and use of the CIS SecureSuite Products and the right to distribute the CIS SecureSuite Products within and throughout Customer’s organization.
+1. Access to and use of the CIS SecureSuite Products and the right to distribute the CIS SecureSuite Products within and among Customer’s Affiliates.

 2. Unlimited access to and use of the CIS Workbench site (a community site where SecureSuite resources are developed) for access to CIS SecureSuite Products, including forums for information sharing, user support, and discussions among members, developers, and CIS staff.
 Individual users of the CIS Workbench site shall be required to acknowledge terms of service as a condition to accessing the site.

 3. Electronic notification of updates to the CIS SecureSuite Products.

 4. CIS SecureSuite Products support from CIS staff and developers.

 5. At Customer’s option, listing of Customer on the dedicated CIS SecureSuite Member pages of the CIS public website and in other promotional materials.

 7. Updates or improvements of existing CIS SecureSuite Products that are made in the ordinary course of business and provided pursuant to this Agreement.

-8. The ability to edit/modify CIS Benchmarks for use within Customer’s organization based upon Customer’s unique internal specifications and requirements (a “Customized Benchmark”).
+8. The ability to edit/modify CIS Benchmarks, solely for internal use by Customer and its Affiliates, based upon Customer’s unique internal specifications and requirements (a “Customized Benchmark”).
 Once a Customized Benchmark is created, Customer is prohibited from labeling or identifying such Customized Benchmark as a “CIS Benchmark.”
 Such Customized Benchmark shall not be considered a “derivative work” pursuant to section VII(E) of this Agreement.

 B. End User Membership Restrictions

-2. Customer use of CIS SecureSuite Products is limited to internal use to secure the organization’s owned system/network(s) and data (including Customer’s data stored in a third-party network or cloud environment), and not that of any third party.
+3. Use of the CIS SecureSuite Products and any Customized Benchmarks is limited to internal use by Customer and its Affiliates, for the purpose of securing Customer’s own system/network(s) and data (including Customer’s data stored in a third-party network or cloud environment), and not that of any third party.